debezium/debezium.github.io/README.md

 ---------------------------------
 Use a text editor to create/edit web pages and/or layouts.
 Use the `bootstrap_css_url` and `bootstrap_js_url` variables to ensure you refer to the locally built versions of the files in the development profile and the hosted versions in the staging and production profiles.

-**Note:** Currently the template uses images from the JBoss Tools project.
-If you wish to use your own project images then you must upload them to http://static-stg.jboss.org/theme/images/[project], edit the references in the layouts and edit the `http://static-stg.jboss.org/theme/images/tools/` line in the `wget: urls:` property in *_config/site.yml* to refer to your project directory.
+**Note:** Currently the template uses images from an example project.
+If you wish to use your own project images then you must upload them to http://static.jboss.org/images/[project], edit the references in the layouts and edit the `http://static.jboss.org/images/example/` line in the `wget: urls:` property in *_config/site.yml* to refer to your project directory.

 5. Customize the theme
 ----------------------